As of late 2018, small “craft” cultivation facilities will now be eligible for a unique type of licence called a Micro

 To acquire a Micro Cultivation Licence, an application has to be thorough and professionally drafted, and submitted to Health Canada for review.
 Extensive details of the facility and operations are required, including (but not limited to); a professional floor plan, site and physical security design (and risk management programs), Standard Operating Procedures (SOPs), security clearances, corporate structure summary, site survey, filed notices with local authorities, various quality assurance reports and administrative forms.
 The timeframe to acquire this type of licence does not fall within a performance target, but historically Access to Cannabis for Medical Purposes Regulations (ACMPR) applications were at minimum 18 months from application to licence.
 It is expected that Micro Cultivation Licences will follow a similar pattern.
 Note that only a fully built-out facility will be eligible for a licence, and Health Canada does not offer any “ready to build” (or similar) authorizations ahead of construction; the applicant will need to build out the facility before/during the application is under review.

 A notable change in the Canadian regulatory system for 2018 is that “black market” genetics (i.e., plants and plant seeds) that are illegal will now be allowed to be brought into a facility just prior to licencing.
 The plants or plant materials must be present at the facility on the first day of licensing, as a one-time influx of genetics.
 As this was not permitted under the previous regulations, this is seen by many to be a huge opportunity to introduce genetics into the Canadian legal cannabis framework.
-Note that this is not an allowance for existing licensed producers; it will only be permitted as a one-time allowance for new applicants.
+Note that this is only an allowance for new applications/licences under the Cannabis Act.

 After the initial licence is achieved, it should be noted that Health Canada will inspect the facility on a regular (usually monthly) basis to ensure compliance in all areas covered within the Cannabis Regulations.
 CCI is often recruited to provide operational readiness programs and training programs to ensure the facility is functioning without error or non-compliance.